uwdata/arquero/docs/api/index.md

   * *columns*: Ordered list of column names to include.
 If function-valued, the function should accept the input *data* as a single argument and return an array of column name strings.
   * *limit*: The maximum number of rows to include (default `Infinity`).
   * *offset*: The row offset indicating how many initial rows to skip (default `0`).
-  * *types*: An optional object indicating the [Arrow data type](https://arrow.apache.org/docs/js/enums/type.html) to use for named columns.
+  * *types*: An optional object indicating the [Arrow data type](https://arrow.apache.org/docs/js/enums/Arrow_dom.Type.html) to use for named columns.
 If specified, the input should be an object with column names for keys and Arrow data types for values.
 If a column's data type is not explicitly provided, type inference will be performed.

-    Type values can either be instantiated Arrow [DataType](https://arrow.apache.org/docs/js/classes/datatype.html) instances (for example, `new Float64()`,`new DateMilliseconds()`, *etc.*) or type enum codes (`Type.Float64`, `Type.Date`, `Type.Dictionary`).
-For convenience, arquero re-exports the apache-arrow `Type` enum object (see examples below).
+    Type values can either be instantiated Arrow [DataType](https://arrow.apache.org/docs/js/classes/Arrow_dom.DataType.html) instances (for example, `new Float64()`,`new DateMilliseconds()`, *etc.*) or type enum codes (`Type.Float64`, `Type.Date`, `Type.Dictionary`).
 High-level types map to specific data type instances as follows:

     * `Type.Date` → `new DateMilliseconds()`
     * `Type.Dictionary` → `new Dictionary(new Utf8(), new Int32())`